Merigrim/FlicTool/README.md

 ##Dependencies

-FlicTool requires Boost Filesystem and Boost Program Options in order to be built.
+FlicTool requires Boost Filesystem, Program Options and Regex in order to be built.